daniilomello/dt-money-ts/README.md

 <p align="center">
-  :moneybag: A simple google clone to help you make easy search on the web.
+  :moneybag: A simple app to help you manage your finances easily and fast
 </p>

 <div align="center">